-The Amazon FBA Business Model ExplainedBy Jamie Toyne
+The Amazon FBA Business Model ExplainedBy Los Silva

 You can’t deny the power of Amazon.
 Since its creation, it has become the biggest ecommerce platform in the US, meaning that it is hard for online sellers to ignore.
 Especially with their FBA program—Fulfilled By Amazon—an initiative in which Amazon handles the logistics and customer service for online sellers, as long as they provide the products.

 So if you’d like to get involved in the world of ecommerce, but are looking for a less labor-intensive route with lower upfront costs, the Amazon FBA model could be for you.
-Whether you are just breaking into online business, are hoping to transition an affiliate business into an FBA one, or whether you are looking to buy or sell an FBA site, this article will tell you everything you need to know to get started.
+Whether you are just breaking into online business, are hoping to transition an affiliate business into an FBA one, this article will tell you everything you need to know to get started.

 How does the Amazon FBA business model actually work?